lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `Boolean`

 If true will set auto_whitelist_factory to use sql and will write the sql dsn, and other directives, to local.cf.
-Default: false

 Default value: `false`